rest-assured/rest-assured/README.md

 ## News
+* 2020-12-11: REST Assured [4.3.3](http://dl.bintray.com/johanhaleby/generic/rest-assured-4.3.3-dist.zip) is released with dependency updates and a [bug fix](https://github.com/rest-assured/rest-assured/pull/1425).
+See [change log](https://raw.githubusercontent.com/rest-assured/rest-assured/master/changelog.txt) for more details.
 * 2020-12-11: REST Assured 4.2.1 is released in which we've back-ported a [fix](https://github.com/rest-assured/rest-assured/pull/1341) that is useful if you're stuck with an older version of Groovy.
 See [change log](https://raw.githubusercontent.com/rest-assured/rest-assured/master/changelog.txt) for more details.
 * 2020-11-08: REST Assured [4.3.2](http://dl.bintray.com/johanhaleby/generic/rest-assured-4.3.2-dist.zip) is released with various improvements and bug fixes.
-See [change log](https://raw.githubusercontent.com/rest-assured/rest-assured/master/changelog.txt) for more details.
-* 2020-07-03: REST Assured [4.3.1](http://dl.bintray.com/johanhaleby/generic/rest-assured-4.3.1-dist.zip) is released with various improvements and bug fixes.
 See [change log](https://raw.githubusercontent.com/rest-assured/rest-assured/master/changelog.txt) for more details.

 [Older News](https://github.com/rest-assured/rest-assured/wiki/OldNews)